 Why You’re Not Losing Weight on Keto Anymore (Even If You’re Doing Everything Right)

-But for many people, there comes a point where this pattern changes.
-Despite continuing with low-carb eating and maintaining consistency, weight loss slows down or appears to stop entirely.
+However, many people eventually reach a phase where this initial pattern changes.
+Despite maintaining strict low-carb intake and consistent adherence, weight loss slows significantly or appears to stall altogether.

 The Shift From Rapid Loss to Metabolic Adaptation